gianriyanto/hf_api/README.md

 - Created an ORM and connected postgres database.

-- Models.go and Controller.go for Menu, Recipe, User.
+- Models.go and Controller.go for Menu, Recipe, User, Ingredient.

-- Create REST APIs for Menu, Recipe, User
+- Create REST APIs for Menu, Recipe, User.

-- CRUD operations for Menu, Recipe, User
+- CRUD operations for Menu, Recipe, User.

-- E2E test using Postman
+- E2E test using Postman.

 These are my achievement at the given timeframe.
-Several requirements remain incomplete, soultion design has much room for improvement, and more comrpehensive testing could be implemented.
-Nonetheless, my progress and attempt at this task was a challenging yet valuable learning opportunity for me.
+Several requirements remain incomplete, solution design has much room for improvement, and more comrpehensive testing could be implemented.

+To be done:

+- Connect data models according to planned relationship (see [DESIGN.md](https://github.com/gianriyanto/hf_api/blob/master/DESIGN.md))

+- Create Unit tests and test runner.

+Nonetheless, the current progres at this task was a challenging yet valuable learning experience.
 Check it out.

 ### Description
 This is a take home task I attempted for Hello Fresh's Software Engineering Intern role.
 The context, description, and requirements are detailed [here](https://github.com/hello-abhishek/hf-take-home-programming-challenges/blob/main/SOFTWARE-ENGINEER.md)